George Harrison Knife Attack

 Following the attack Abram was put on trial for two counts of attempted murder.
 But the judge acquitted him of these charges on the grounds of diminished remissibility, after being evaluated by a team of psychiatrists.

-It was later found out that Abrams had a history of drug abuse, mental illness and an unhealthy obsession with the Beatles.
+It was later discovered that Abram had a history of drug abuse, mental illness and an unhealthy obsession with The Beatles.
 After 19 months of detention and treatment Abram was released.

 "If I could turn back the clock I would give anything not to have done what I did.
 But I have come to realise that I was very ill at the time, really not in control.
 People may find it hard to accept but with the help of medication I'm on I am sure I can lead a normal life.
 I just want to be a normal bloke." - Michael Abram